 Campeche offers a wide selection of hotels and accommodation types to suit every budget and taste.
 You can find a comfortable double room with a private bathroom in a decent hotel here for as little as $25-$30 a night.

-There is usually plenty of availability, but it is advisable to make your reservations in advance to avoid disappointment, especially if your travel dates coincide with Mexican holidays.
-A selection of reputable hotels to add to your radar is detailed below for your consideration.
+There is usually plenty of availability, but it is advisable to make your reservations in advance to avoid disappointment, especially if your travel dates coincide with the Mexican holidays.
+A selection of reputable Campeche hotels to add to your radar is detailed below for your consideration.

 - Gamma Campeche Malecon – luxury waterfront hotel with a pool without the luxury prices

 - Hacienda Puerta Campeche – a luxe 5 star stay in a converted old hacienda